The Burundian Murambi Hill is a natural coffee from Migoti Coffee is sourced via Zuka Coffee Trading

 Mutambu Commune of Bujumbura

 Migoti Coffee’s base of operations was built in Mutambu Commune of Bujumbura Province, Burundi in 2016.
 Our coffee washing station can process over 1000 tons of cherries per season.
-In use is a 3-disk pulper and raised drying beds to produce fully washed, honey and natural coffee.
+A 3-disk pulper and raised drying beds are used to produce fully washed, honey and natural coffee.
 The red bourbon cultivar of the Arabica varietal grows on different hills around the Migoti station at altitudes of 1600-1950 masl.
 This is the coffee used in Migoti’s products.

 Sitting at 1850 masl (3°31’54.4″S 29°25’24.7″E), the Migoti processing station is high in the mountains above Lake Tanganyika to the east.
 It belongs to the Mumirwa region of Burundi – a narrow and steep highland region that runs north-south along the continental divide.
 The soil in our coffee farming community contains sand, loam and clay.

-Migoti Coffee has been working with the surrounding community since 2016 to restore the coffee production after years of neglect due to war and insecurity.
-In the past four years, we have planted tens of thousands of new trees.
-The local farmers own the coffee trees and maintain micro- plantations on their family land on the hills surrounding the Migoti coffee processing station.
+Migoti Coffee has been working with the surrounding community since 2016 to restore coffee production after years of neglect due to war and insecurity.
+In the past four years, Migoti has planted tens of thousands of new trees.
+The local farmers own the coffee trees and maintain micro-plantations on their family land on the hills surrounding the Migoti coffee processing station.
 Mogoti collect and purchase coffee cherries directly from over 700 coffee farmers, who own anywhere from 25 to 1500 trees on their family land.
 Migoti Coffee produced and exported over 500 tons of green coffee in the four past coffee seasons.
 The exported coffee has consistently received excellent cupping scores, frequently ranking as some of the best specialty coffee coming from Burundi.

 Locally staffed

 A local team runs the washing station.
 It has ten permanent staff and over 250 temporary workers.
 They work during the coffee season from March to June.
 Zephyrin Banzubaze (see photo) is the station manager.
 He manages all the staff and trains coffee farmers.
 He also receives and selects coffee cherries.
-Additional he oversees the coffee preparation and the drying process.
-Sry parchment coffee is stored and when milled preparing the final green coffee for export.
+Additionally, he oversees the coffee preparation and the drying process.
+Dry parchment coffee is stored and when milled prepares the final green coffee for export.

 Most of the temporary staff are women.
 They work mainly on the raised drying tables.
 There, they turn the coffee as it dries and remove defective beans.
 These beans compromise the coffee quality.
 In addition to processing the coffee, Migoti also helps farmers through ongoing education.
 It teaches them how to prune and care for coffee trees.
 Furthermore, it also teaches them how to intercrop, plant shade trees, use green fertilisers, stabilise soils and use natural pest control.
 As a result of these efforts, Migoti expects that farmers can increase their yields by following best practices.
 They can produce five to ten times more coffee from their trees.